MatthewWulff/Capstone_Project/README.md

 Basic Bank Transaction APP using MERN Stack

-This is a Bank APP that asks for Login and oonce authenticated brings you to a dashboard where you can make transactions such as deposit and withdrawal.
+This is a Bank APP that asks for Login and once authenticated brings you to a dashboard where you can make transactions such as deposit and withdrawal.

 There are the CRUD requirements Create user, Read transactions, Update pin, Delete user